MicrosoftDocs/visualstudio-docs/docs/test/isolating-code-under-test-with-microsoft-fakes.md

 Fakes come in two flavors:

 - A [stub](#get-started-with-stubs) replaces a class with a small substitute that implements the same interface.
-To use stubs, you've to design your application so that each component depends only on interfaces, and not on other components.
+To use stubs, you have to design your application so that each component depends only on interfaces, and not on other components.
 (By "component" we mean a class or group of classes that are designed and updated together and typically contained in an assembly.)

 - A [shim](#get-started-with-shims) modifies the compiled code of your application at runtime so that instead of making a specified method call, it runs the shim code that your test provides.
 Shims can be used to replace calls to assemblies that you can't modify, such as .NET assemblies.